astramieri/azure-data-fundamentals/docs/module_6/azure_comsos_db_apis.md

 MongoDB Query Language (MQL) uses **a compact object-oriented syntax** in which developers use objects to call methods.

+The MongoDB API is queried by using MongoDB Query Language (MQL).

 #### JavaScript Input

     db.products.find({id: 123})